-Carcinoma of the breast is the most common cancer in the Western world and accounts for 20% of all cancers in women in the UK, with 1 in 10 women developing breast cancer in their lifetime (the prevalence of the condition in males is significantly less)
+Carcinoma of the breast is the most common cancer in the Western world and accounts for 30% of new cancer diagnoses in women in the UK.
+The lifetime risk of breast cancer in the UK is 1 in 7 in females (the prevalence of the condition in males is significantly less).

 Invasive carcinoma of the breast can be classified* into:

 - Other subtypes, such as medullary carcinoma, invasive micropapillary carcinoma, or metaplastic carcinoma

 *Historically, ductal and lobular carcinomas were originally divided on the basis that ductal carcinomas arise in the ducts and lobular carcinomas arise in the lobules; it is now known that almost all breast carcinomas actually arise in the terminal duct lobular unit but this classification remains in use due to the different behaviour of the two subtypes.

 Invasive ductal carcinoma (IDC) is the most common type of breast carcinoma, constituting 70-80% of all cases.
 Microscopically, IDC is composed of nests and cords of tumour cells with associated gland formation.

 Invasive lobular carcinoma (ILC) is the second most common type of breast cancer, constituting 5-10% of all invasive breast cancers and is more common in older women.
 It is characterised by a diffuse (stromal) pattern of spread that makes detection more difficult.
 By the time of diagnosis, tumours can often be large.

 Female sex and increasing age are the most significant risk factors for breast cancer, with the disease is 100x more common in women, whilst age-associated risk in women doubles approximately every ten years until the menopause (the risk then plateauing after 75-80yrs)